 b.
 20 CFR Parts 1 and 30 (Regulations) – Claims for Compensation Under the Energy Employees Occupational Illness Compensation Program Act, issued December 29, 2006.

 c.
-Executive Order 13179, signed December 29, 2006.
+Executive Order 13179, signed December 7, 2000.

 d.
-EEOICPA Procedure Manual.
+Federal EEOICPA PM.

 e.
-EEOICPA Bulletins, Circulars, Transmittals, and Program Memoranda.
-The Policy Branch issues these documents.
+Bulletins, Circulars and Program Memoranda.

-g.
+f.
 Guides to the Evaluation of Permanent Impairment, 5th Edition, American Medical Association.

-n.
+i.
 The Federal Register publications listing covered facilities.

-p.
+j.
 User’s Guide for the Interactive RadioEpidemiological Program (NIOSH-IREP).

-r.
-Shared Drive maintained by the National Office.
+l.
+Shared Drive maintained by the NO.